 Binary options have been around for a long time, more than 40 years in fact, when the Chicago Board Options Exchange (CBOE) was created by the Chicago Board of Trade (CBOT).
 At the time of its creation, binary options were not regulated by any official financial regulatory body, and it also wasn’t available to the public.
 Instead, it was only limited to the big banks and other high net-worth institutions and investors.

-These parties favoured binary options because they are not very complicated and worked on an all-or-nothing system that was easy to understand.
-Binary options remained obscure and unregulated for a long time until it became a lot more popular among the big banks in 1997 - 1999.
+These parties favored binary options because they were not very complicated and worked on an all-or-nothing system that was easy to understand.
+Binary options remained obscure and unregulated for a long time until they became a lot more popular among the big banks in 1997 - 1999.
 This period marked the Asian financial crisis that called for simpler financial instruments, and more countries and banks began to use binary options.
 Even then, binary options were still unregulated by any financial body and had only a few parties who traded with them.

 Demand for binary options rose drastically in 2007, though, when the global recession was starting due to the collapse of subprime mortgages and CDSs and the bankruptcy of financial institutions.
 More institutions began to rely on binary options as a more secure financial instrument during the crisis as a hedging tool.
 Due to this increased demand for binary options, the Securities and Exchange Commission (SEC) officially recognized binary options as a financial instrument in 2008.